Can Cherry Shrimps Live Without A Filter?

 Cherry shrimps can’t live without a filter.
 They can survive if the tank is heavily planted and the bioload is extremely low.
 However, the shrimps won’t grow up to their full potential.

-Why filters are extremely important for cherry shrimps?
-What purpose does filter have in a shrimp tank other than cleaning the water?
+Why are filters extremely important for cherry shrimps?
+What purpose does a filter have in a shrimp tank other than cleaning the water?
 Isn’t there any way to bypass using a filter?
 I’ll answer all these questions in detail:

 Why People Don’t Want To Buy Filters?